Right-wing dictatorship: Asia

 Right-wing dictatorships in Asia emerged during the early 1930s, as military regimes seized power from local constitutional democracies and monarchies.
 The phenomenon soon spread to other countries with the military occupations driven by the militarist expansion of the Empire of Japan.
 After the end of World War II, Asian right-wing dictatorships took on a decidedly anti-communist role in the Cold War, with many being backed by the United States.
+Contemporarily, some scholars and journalists have described China's neoauthoritarianism as right-wing, and the regime is widely regarded as socially conservative and nationalist.
+However, whether the Chinese government today can be classified as right wing is still a highly contested topic among scholars, with some argue that right and left label does not fit neatly in the context of China.